Identity & Sync Groups

 an agent pointed at the entities it’s working on.
 You never hand-write

-deck:<id>; build groups from the model’s scope (Half 2) with the typed
+workspace:<id>; build groups from the model’s scope (Half 2) with the typed

 syncGroup(kind, id) helper from @abloatai/ablo/schema.